ost-cas-fee-adv-22-23/design-system-component-library-yeahyeahyeah/packages/design-system-component-library-yeahyeahyeah/docs/MumbleHeader.md

 |settings|JS-callback function to *edit* profile.|
 |avatar|Set variant to *xlarge*.
 See all examples on [avatar](./?path=/docs/user--avatar-story).|

-## Include Image from the component library
+## Include MumbleHeader from the component library

 ```js
 // index.tsx, index.js, index.jsx